Michel-Haddad77/Michel-Haddad77/README.md

 ## I'm training to make words come to life! :mage: :man_technologist:
 - 🌱
- I’m currently learning Full Stack Web Development at SE Factory
+ I’m currently learning Full Stack Web Development

 - 👯
  I’m looking to collaborate with other students on the path